-We currently offer an “a la carte” approach to learning astrology as well as a structured approach, so you can choose which style works best for you.
+We offer both an “a la carte” approach to learning astrology as well as a structured approach, so you can choose which style works best for you.
 We understand that people find us at all stages of learning, and we create custom content every week to approach a wide variety of astrological topics.
 This works well if you’ve been studying astrology for some time, as many of our students have.
 But if you’re new to astrology, it can be confusing figuring out where to start.

 Also, sometimes having such a variety of viewpoints and styles and techniques can be confusing.
-So we’re fast at work creating study guidelines for you depending on your objectives.
+So we’ve created study guidelines for you depending on your objectives.
 Here’s a guide if you’re new to astrology.
 And this guide is for you if you’ve been studying for more than a year.

 Ready for more guidance with your first year of study?
 Check out our more comprehensive guidelines for study based on your goals.